gillimo/research-agent/docs/tickets.md

   Generate a report of redaction decisions over time.
   Acceptance: CLI can export a redaction audit summary.
   Deps: CX12, CX20.
-- [ ] G9: Seed RAG starter pack for Martin
+- [x] G9: Seed RAG starter pack for Martin
   Provide starter documents that teach how Martin operates, how to be an agent, and safe workflows.
-  Acceptance: initial docs live in `data/raw/martin_starter/` and are referenced in setup docs; `ingest` can load them.
+  Acceptance: initial docs live in `docs/starter_rag` and are referenced in setup docs; `ingest` can load them.
+  Notes: starter RAG docs added under `docs/starter_rag`.
   Deps: C2, DOC3.

 - [ ] G10: Remote pairing + device registry